I am the Executive Director of Studio Art Quilt Associates, Inc. (SAQA)

 SAQA's 2016 Benefit Auction will begin September 16, 2016 - come and check out these amazing works of art!

-"Art Quilt Portfolio: People and Portraits" is available in the SAQA Bookstore.
+"Art Quilt Portfolio: People and Portraits" is ON SALE in the SAQA Bookstore.
 All sale proceeds go to support SAQA's exhibition programs.
 A matching exhibition, "People and Portraits" premiered at the International Quilt Festival in Houston and was exhibited at the Texas Quilt Museum in La Grange and at Festival of Quilts in Birmingham, UK.
-It then travelled to the Regina Quick Center for the Arts at St. Bonaventure University in St. Bonaventure, New York and is currently on the AQS show circuit!
+It then travelled to the Regina Quick Center for the Arts at St. Bonaventure University in St. Bonaventure, New York and through the AQS show circuit!

 "Art Quilt Portfolio: The Natural World" (Lark, 2012) had a matching exhibition, "The Natural World," which was shown at the International Quilt Festival in Houston.

 The exhibition "Masters 2," one work by each of these master artists, was exhibited at the New England Quilt Museum in Lowell, Massachusetts and at the Ruth Funk Center for Textile Arts in Melbourne, Florida.
 It recently completed its travels through the American Quilter's Society shows in Phoenix Arizona, Lancaster, Pennsylvania, Paducah, Kentucky, Charlotte, North Carolina, Grand Rapids, Michigan, Chattanooga, Tennessee, and Des Moines, Iowa.

 I was pleased to be one of the jurors for Art Quilt Australia Contest - what great artwork!

 I was the juror for "Florida in Fabric II" exhibition, sponsored by the Ruth Funk Center for Textile Arts.